-- Names of children for whom application is made. - Indication of child's categorical eligibility status (a box for each category is shown on the application, and households must check the appropriate one). - Signature of an adult household member. - 4.
-Income application must contain the following in order to be deemed a completed application: (Refer to page E-71 for the IEGs) - a.
-The names of all household members, including each child for whom the application is made. - b.
-The amount of gross income received in the prior month by each member and the source of the income.
-NOTE: The No box must be checked by each individual's name if that individual does not have income.
-If the box is not checked and the person is not listed with income, the application is considered incomplete and must not be approved. - The last four digits of the social security number of the adult household member who signs the application or an indication that the household member does not have one.
-(Reference USDA Policy Memo SP-19-2011) - d.
+- Names of children for whom application is made. - A valid Oklahoma case number for SNAP, TANF, or FDPIR benefits. - Signature of an adult household member. - Income application must contain the following in order to be deemed a completed application: (Refer to page E-72 for the IEGs) - a.
+The names of all household members, including each child for whom the application is made.

+b.
+The total income earned by children in the household, if applicable.

+- c.
+The amount of gross income received in the prior month by each adult household member. - The last four digits of the social security number of the adult household member who signs the application or an indication that the household member does not have one.
+(Reference USDA Policy Memo SP-19-2011) - e.
 The signature of an adult household member.

-D. Foreign Language Translations